 Use the RACER Interlibrary Loans service to request materials not available at Queen's U Library.
 We work with libraries across North America and beyond to supply you with the materials your research investigation requires.

-If you need an item that is not available in the Queen's Library system, use your Queen's card barcode and your last name (in lowercase) to log in to your RACER account to request the item.
-Our staff will take it from there.
+Use your Queen's card barcode and your last name (in lowercase) to log in to your RACER account to request the item.
+Just fll out the blank request form available on the left sidebar and our staff will take it from there.
 Print materials usually arrive within 1-2 weeks; journal articles & single chapters are delivered to your email in pdf format within a few days.

-We do, though, encourage you to check with a research librarian before requesting articles via RACER as there may be paths to the book or article you seek that did not show up in your search results.
-We are happy to double check that we cannot supply immediate access to the item.
+We encourage you to check with a research librarian before requesting articles via RACER as there may be paths to the book or article you seek that did not show up in your search results.
+We are happy to double check for immediate access to the item.
 We will also consider purchasing titles needed for your research, especially if they are core to your area of study.
 Ebook purchases are typically available in 24 hours, so don't hesitate to ask us about this.

 There is no charge for the Interlibrary Loan service at Queen's.
 We want to be sure you have access to the collections you need for your research and understand that no one library can have deep collections on every topic.
 Don't hesitate to keep us informed about the sources you seek!

-If a book that you need is housed in another campus library, use the REQUEST link on the item's QCAT record to request that the item be delivered to your library of choice.
-The delivery time is usually 2 days.
+Need a book from another campus library?
+Use the REQUEST link on the item's QCAT record to request that the item be delivered to your library of choice.
+Delivery time is usually 2 days.
 An email will be sent to you on the next business day to let you know it is available for pick-up, or you can track its status in real time in QCAT.

-When you need a print/video item that is currently signed out and due within 2 weeks, use the REQUEST link on the item's QCAT record to request a HOLD.
+Need an item that is currently signed out and due within 2 weeks?
+Use the REQUEST link on the item's QCAT record to place a HOLD.
 When the item is returned it will be held for you at the Service Desk you requested.
 An email will be sent to you on the next business day to let you know it is available for pick-up, or you can track its status in real time in QCAT.

-When you need a print item that is currently signed out on a term loan (due Jan.
-15, May 15, or Sept.15), use the REQUEST link on the item's QCAT record to request a RECALL.
+Need a book that is currently signed out on a term loan (due Jan.
+15, May 15, or Sept.15)?
+Use the REQUEST link on the item's QCAT record to place a RECALL.
 When the item is returned it will be held for you at the Service Desk you requested.
 An email will be sent to you on the next business day to let you know it is available for pick-up, or you can track its status in real time in QCAT.

 PRINT / COPY / SCAN